-The project was cancelled in 1967.
-A closing memorandum said that the CIA researchers believed that they could train cats to move short distances, but that “the environmental and security factors in using this technique in a real foreign situation force us to conclude that for our (intelligence) purposes, it would not be practical.”
-The project was disclosed in 2001, when some CIA documents were declassified.
+Following the ill-fated first mission and the subsequent difficulties in training the cats for espionage, the Acoustic Kitty project was deemed a failure.
+In 1967, a closing memorandum was issued, stating that while researchers believed that cats could be trained to move short distances as required, “the environmental and security factors in using this technique in a real foreign situation force us to conclude that for our (intelligence) purposes, it would not be practical.”